-Apply for NIE for my parents to travel to the USA. – It is due to the presidential proclamation in the USA, direct flights for non-US citizens in India, Brazil, South Africa, China and most of the Schengen countries are avoided to travel to the USA.
+Apply for NIE for my parents to travel to the USA. – Is due to the presidential proclamation in the USA, direct flights for non-US citizens in India, Brazil, South Africa, China and most of the Schengen countries are avoided to travel to the USA.

-Who can travel from India, Brazil, South Africa, China and most of the Schengen to USA ?
+Who can travel from India, Brazil, South Africa, China and most of the Schengen to the USA?

 (a) Section 1 of this proclamation shall not apply to:

 (i) any lawful permanent resident of the United States;